Omsukchan

 Omsukchan (Омсукча́н) is an urban locality (an urban-type settlement) and the administrative center of Omsukchansky District of Magadan Oblast, Russia, located 576 km north of Magadan.
 Population:

 History

 Omsukchan was founded in the 1930s after natural resources were discovered in the region.
 It was granted urban-type settlement status in 1953.

 The settlement's name comes from Omchikan, which means "little marsh" in the Even language.

 Geography

-Omsukchan is a mountain town that lies in the western shore of Sugoy River, a tributary of Kolyma River.
-It is 27 km east of Dukat, the other town in the raion, and 22 km north of the ghost town of Galimy.
-The Omsukchan Range, highest ridge of the Kolyma Mountains, rises to the west and northwest of the town.
+Omsukchan is a mountain town that lies on the western shore of the Sugoy River, a tributary of Kolyma River.
+It is 27 km east of Dukat, the only other town in the raion, and 22 km north of the ghost town of Galimy.
+The Omsukchan Range, the highest ridge of the Kolyma Mountains, rises to the west and northwest of the town.

 Economy

-The economy is based on extraction of gold, silver and coal.
+The economy is based on the extraction of gold, silver and coal.

 Transport

-Omsukchan has a 250 km road to the R504 Kolyma Highway, and has the Omsukchan Airport.
+Omsukchan has a 250 km road to the R504 Kolyma Highway and has the Omsukchan Airport.
 There are regular bus and flight connections to Magadan.

-The Anadyr Highway is under construction east from Omsukhan towards Anadyr.
+The Anadyr Highway is under construction east from Omsukchan towards Anadyr.